MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

   - sys.xp_instance_regread
   - msdb.dbo.sp_help_job

-The following is a complete list of securables checked by the monitor targeted to SQL Server databases:
+The following is a complete list of securables checked by the monitor targeted to SQL Server Databases:

 - SELECT permission on catalog views
   - sys.database_files